Building a bright, sustainable future that is affordable, reliable and clean

 The testing was performed on an 18-megawatt unit that uses a technology known as RICE — reciprocating internal combustion engines.
 The RICE unit was continually monitored during the test to measure performance, output and emissions data.

-Project partner EPRI will share a complete analysis of the test in early 2023 to further inform the energy industry on ways to successfully use hydrogen for power generation to support reducing carbon emissions.
+Project partner EPRI shared an analysis of the test to further inform the energy industry on ways to successfully use hydrogen for power generation to support reducing carbon emissions.

 Track record of environmental responsibility